 If you have a story you need to write, we want to help.

-In this four-week writing workshop, Memoir Author and Writing Coach Ingrid Ricks will help you identify and structure the personal story you need to tell — and then teach you the six proven narrative writing techniques to bring your story to life.
+In this workshop, Memoir Author and Writing Coach Ingrid Ricks will help you identify and structure the personal story you need to tell — and then teach you the six proven narrative writing techniques to bring your story to life.
 She will also provide one-on-one coaching to ensure you get your story to the finish line.

 You Will Learn: